Ashley Warren

 Ashley Warren is a hamlet in the Basingstoke and Deane district of Hampshire, England.
 The settlement is within the civil parish of Ecchinswell, Sydmonton and Bishops Green, and is located approximately 7.3 mi south of Newbury.

 Governance

-The village is part of the civil parish of Ecchinswell, Sydmonton and Bishops Green and the Burghclere, Highclere and St Mary Bourne ward of Basingstoke and Deane borough council.
+The hamlet is part of the civil parish of Ecchinswell, Sydmonton and Bishops Green and the Burghclere, Highclere and St Mary Bourne ward of Basingstoke and Deane borough council.
 The borough council is a Non-metropolitan district of Hampshire County Council.